DoctorDerek/c-and-c-episode-helper-gatsby-git/src/pages/posts/episode-26.md

 courseLink: "https://www.udemy.com/course/react-tdd/"
 segmentForHour8: "Let's Play"
 titleForHour8: "Let's Play: Screeps (JavaScript / TypeScript MMO Strategy)"
+tutorialTitle: "How to Find Unique Objects in an Array in JavaScript by Object Reference or Key-Value Pairs"
+tutorialSubtitle: 'I''ll use Set to remove duplicate objects from an array by "object reference" - meaning removing objects if they have been added to an array multiple times.
+Then, I''ll find objects by looking at key-value pairs to compare their contents.'
 ---

 🌟Another banger 🌟 Looking good!
 You are amazing!
 You rock! 😊👏🙌

-"Ace of Wands"!
+"Queen of Swords" after "Ace of Wands"!
 This is it!
 You're fantastic!!
 First show of the new format!